 Mitch Davis knew the writing was on the wall -- or rather, the paper -- when he saw this headline in Bowdoin College's campus newspaper last year: "I don't do wired, I do wireless."
 As CIO at the Brunswick, Maine, college, he got the message: Its students operate in a wireless world.
-His concern, however, was about striking a balance between student demand for anytime, anywhere access and the need for
+His concern, however, was about striking a balance between student demand for anytime, anywhere access and the need for mobile device security.

 The students get to live in their wireless world rather than having to live in our wired world.